- Sterling Music Room

 - Nov 7th - Dec 20th, 2015

-- Group Exhibition at Repair The World, Brooklyn
+- Of Gentle Birth - Exhibition at Repair The World, Brooklyn

 - Crown Heights, Bedford-Stuyvesant and Lefferts Gardens are three neighborhoods increasingly populated by newcomers; this change is part of a larger Brooklyn transformation.
 In response to this, artists from these neighborhoods were asked to produce and share works that engage with these places and themes.
 Participating artists: Daniel Bejar, Zachary Fabri, Heather Hart, Carl E. Hazlewood, Naomi Safran-Hon, Steffani Jemison, Baseera Khan, Kameelah Janan Rasheed, Gabriel Specter, Hidemi Takagi, and Claudia Weber.